thomis/eventhub-processor2/README.md

       [ message, new_message1, new_message2] # you can return an array of messages
-      nil # or [] if there is no message to the event_hub.inbound queue end
+      nil # or [] if there is no message to the event_hub.inbound queue end end end

-  end

 # start your processor instance
-  Example.new.start
+EventHub::Example.new.start
 ```

 Start your processor and pass optional arguments